 Kim was elected as a Director of SRA at the AGM on 16th November 2018.

-Peter Kennedy lives in Aberdeen and works in rural Aberdeenshire as an Employability Officer working with those with a health-related barrier to employment for Aberdeenshire Council, through their Health and Social Care Partnership with NHS Grampian.
+Peter Kennedy (he/him) lives in the north east of Scotland and works in rural Aberdeenshire as an Employability Officer for Aberdeenshire Health and Social Care Partnership offering support to those with a health-related barrier, to both seek and maintain employment.